Everything You Need to Know About Medjool Dates

 Taken while on a tour of Datepac, where all the Natural Delight dates are packaged.

-5. When harvested Medjool dates are about 20% water.
-As they age they dry out naturally.
-You can keep them in your pantry but they’ll dry out a bit faster.
+Medjool dates can be kept in your pantry but they’ll dry out a bit faster.
 For long storage it’s best to keep them in your fridge or freezer where they’ll stay fresh and delicious for months!

 We were lucky enough to harvest and taste fresh dates, straight from the date palm tree.
 They are nothing short of amazing.
 Maybe one of the best tasting fruits ever — they’re so soft, creamy, rich and delicious.
 I wish you could taste these through the screen.